Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Fishing With Fenugreek

-Fenugreek is another top Spice used in producing fishing baits, with a distinctive curry-type smell.
-Just like Chilli Powder, fenugreek has habit-forming alkaloids.
+Fenugreek is another top spice used in producing fishing baits, with a distinctive curry-type smell.
+Just like chilli powder, fenugreek has habit-forming alkaloids, so fish will continue to return to feed on these additives.

 Many bait-manufacturing companies, such as Rod Hutchinson and CC Moore, have used fenugreek seeds in many of their best-selling baits.

-Even though they are not very powerful aromatically, they have an odour that is similar to carp diets.
-They have a lot of protein, dietary fibre, vitamins, and many essential nutrients that fish go crazy for.
+Even though they are not very powerful aromatically, they have an odour similar to carp diets.
+They have a lot of protein, dietary fibre, vitamins, and many essential nutrients that fish crave.
 Moreover, carp love the crunching sensation of these very small seeds!

 Fishing With Curry Powder